 But that's not the end of Neil's story.
 Neil was determined – from the moment he heard the words 'You have ALS' - that his certain death from the disease would not be his final chapter.
 Like his hero and Phi Delta Theta brother Lou Gehrig before him, Neil wanted his young children, Abby and Patrick, to remember him as courageous, strong, and most importantly grateful for the life that he had lived.

 Along with his wife Suzanne, and hundreds of family and friends, Neil established the grassroots effort LiveLikeLou in 2012.
 Through scores of lemonade stands, bike-a-thons, golf outings, swimming events, and parties, they raised more than $4 million.
-With their funds they helped establish the $10 million LiveLikeLou Center for ALS Research at The University of Pittsburgh's Brain Institute and an endowment to provide significant grants to ALS patients and their families in Western Pennsylvania.
+With their funds they helped establish the $10 million LiveLikeLou Center for ALS Research at The University of Pittsburgh's Brain Institute and an endowment to provide significant grants to individuals with ALS and their families in Western Pennsylvania.
 Neil always understood that the LiveLikeLou effort would not help save his own life, but he wanted his lasting legacy to be that he left ALS better than he found it.

 ALS is a progressively degenerative neuromuscular disease that often begins with muscle twitching, wasting, or weakness in the limbs or as slowed speaking or swallowing.
 According to the 2016 Centers for Disease Control and Prevention study of ALS, approximately 14,000 - 15,000 Americans live with the disease and roughly as many people are diagnosed each year as die from it.
 Life expectancy after diagnosis is 2 – 5 years, and it is essentially 100% fatal.